lgmorand/training-aks-lab2/_entries/02-01 local.md

 To run the app in Docker, you need to add a [Dockerfile](https://docs.docker.com/build/building/packaging/#dockerfile) describing how the app will be built and run.

 Create a new file named `Dockerfile` at the root of the app code and fill it with instructions on how to build and run the app.
+We could build the app and then containerize the result, but it also smart to do the build within the container and guaranty the same behavior of the build part too.
+To do that, you will have to use multi-stage build.

-> **Hint** Refer to Docker's [language-specific guide](https://docs.docker.com/language/)
+> **Hint** Refer to Docker's [language-specific guide](https://docs.docker.com/language/) to write your dockerfile and try to find within the code, the command to build (compile) the app.

 {% collapsible %}